This info often isn’t easy to find.

-If your product or service is covered by Mintel, there is a good chance that a Mintel market research report has statistics you could use--but Mintel does not research every type of industry/ product.
+If your product or service is covered by Mintel, there is a good chance that a Mintel market research report has statistics you could use--but Mintel does not research every industry/ product.
 The Statistical Abstract is a good place to look for industry statistics from the U.S. government (sometimes it has stats from associations or other sources too.)

 If these sources don't work, try more sources using the green tabs at left to research sources from the census bureau and/or market research firm web sites.
 The last tab takes you to the Industry Research Guide which offers more sources of industry info (including associations & articles).